Vancomycin-resistant enterococci - hospital

-Enterococcus is a germ (bacterium).
+Enterococcus is a germ (bacteria).
 It normally lives in the intestines and in the female genital tract.

-Vancomycin is the antibiotic that is often used to treat these infections.
+Vancomycin is an antibiotic that is often used to treat these infections.
 Antibiotics are medicines that are used to kill bacteria.

 Enterococcus germs that vancomycin does not kill are called vancomycin-resistant enterococci (VRE).
 VRE can be hard to treat because there are fewer antibiotics that can fight the bacteria.
 Most VRE infections occur in hospitals.

-VRE infections are more common in patients who:
+VRE infections are more common in people who:

 - Are in the hospital, especially if they are taking antibiotics for a long time